Eddie Bernice Johnson: Presidential election objections

 In 2001, Johnson and other House members objected to counting Florida's electoral votes in the 2000 presidential election.
 Because no senator joined her objection, it was dismissed by Senate President Al Gore.

-In 2005, Johnson was one of 31 House Democrats who voted to not count Ohio's electoral votes in the 2004 presidential election.
+In 2005, Johnson was one of 31 House Democrats who voted not to count Ohio's electoral votes in the 2004 presidential election.
 Without Ohio's electoral votes, the election would have been decided by the U.S. House of Representatives, with each state having one vote, in accordance with the Twelfth Amendment to the United States Constitution.

 Johnson voted to certify Joe Biden's win in the 2020 presidential election.
 Johnson called the 2021 United States Capitol attack "like a real war".

 Scholarship violations

 In August 2010, Amy Goldson, counsel for the Congressional Black Caucus Foundation, said that Johnson violated organizational rules by awarding at least 15 scholarships to relatives of her own or to children of her district director, Rod Givens.
 The awards violated an anti-nepotism rule and the recipients did not qualify for the scholarships because they were not residents of Johnson's district.
 Johnson said she "unknowingly" made a mistake in awarding the grants and would work with the foundation to rectify it.

 Opponent Stephen Broden released letters bearing Johnson's signature in which she requested that the scholarship check be made out to and sent directly to her relatives, instead of to the destination university as would normally be done.
 The Dallas Morning News ran an editorial questioning her changing story on the matter, saying that it was overshadowing her service in the House.